unum-cloud/usearch/rust/README.md

 usearch = { version = "...", features = ["simsimd", "openmp", "fp16lib"] }
 ```

+OpenMP (`openmp`) will use the OpenMP runtime for parallelism.
+It may not be available on all platforms, but on Linux it will lead to better performance and lower latency of small-batch operations on multi-core CPUs.
-OpenMP will use the OpenMP runtime for parallelism, and `fp16lib` will use the C-layer `fp16` library to emulate half-precision floating point operations on older hardware.
+The `fp16lib` flag will bring in the C-layer `fp16` library to emulate half-precision floating point operations on older CPUs, where it may not be natively supported.

 ## Quickstart